 The Real Reasons Black Cats Don’t Get Adopted

-In celebration of Halloween, the Animal Food Bank is recognizing the black cat and the historical superstitions associated with these mysterious but lovable creatures and the real reasons black cats don’t get adopted.
+The Animal Food Bank is recognizing the black cat and the historical superstitions associated with these mysterious but lovable creatures and the real reasons black cats don’t get adopted.
 If you walk into your local home store in search of Halloween decor, you’re sure to find numerous black cat decorations.
 Or if you throw on a Halloween classic like Hocus Pocus or Sabrina the Teenage Witch, you’ll notice one of the main characters is a black cat – Binx from Hocus Pocus and Salem Saberhagen from Sabrina the Teenage Witch.
 Oh and let’s not forget the hundreds of cat costumes that pop up each year.
 This is because the image of the black cat has become one of the most popular symbols of the spooky season.
 But why?
 In this article we will dive into the history of the black cat, the good and evil legends which helped shape their image, the impact they have on Halloween and the real reasons they are less likely to get adopted than other cats in today’s society.
 (This is your sign to adopt a black cat!)

 Black cat breeds